electron/get/readme.md

 ```

 if you don't specify `arch` or `platform` args it will use `require('os')` to get them from the current OS. specifying `version` is mandatory.

+You can set the `ELECTRON_MIRROR` env variable to use a custom base URL for grabbing electron zips.